Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Grand Case Beach

-Grand Case village is the "Gourmet Capital of the Caribbean," its main street lined with French and Creole restaurants that would hold their own in Paris.
-The beach runs alongside the village -- soft sand, clear turquoise water, good snorkeling at either end.
+The beach runs alongside the village — soft sand, clear turquoise water, good snorkeling at either end.
 Spend the afternoon swimming, then walk off the beach straight into a restaurant for mahi-mahi in coconut curry or grilled crayfish.

 Best for: Foodies, couples, anyone combining beach time with a world-class dinner.

-Insider tip: The Tuesday evening "Harmony Nights" street market is worth planning your trip around.
+Local tip: The Tuesday evening "Harmony Nights" street market is worth planning your trip around.

 Happy Bay

-No road access.
-You reach it by a 10-minute trail from Friar's Bay that climbs over a rocky headland through low scrub.
-When the path opens up and you see the bay for the first time -- a perfect crescent of white sand between two headlands, crystal water, total silence except for the waves -- you understand why people make the walk.
+When the path opens up and you see the bay for the first time — a perfect crescent of white sand between two headlands, crystal water, total silence except for the waves — you understand why people make the walk.

 Best for: Adventurous couples, solitude seekers, photographers.